Education in El Salvador: Education Resources

-According to the El Salvador Constitution (1983), every child is entitled to free education at the age of 4–6 years.
-Since most families live from less than $1 a day, it is normal in El Salvador that children under the age of 7 drop out of school to support their parents by working on a coffee plantation or helping in the household, because the parents can not afford education for the children.
+While according to the El Salvador Constitution (1983), starting at the age of 4 years old, every child is entitled to free education.
+However, since most families live on less than 8.75 Colón, equivalent to 1 US dollar, often children under the age of 7 drop out of school to support their parents by working.
 About 1.8 million minors between the ages of 5 and 17 work.
 In rural areas, about 62% of all children work, to support their families.